deckhouse/deckhouse/docs/site/pages/virtualization-platform/documentation/admin/platform-management/node-management/OS.md

 Both examples use the `bb-deckhouse-get-disruptive-update-approval` function as an extended set of Bash Booster commands from the Deckhouse team.
-This function prevents a node from rebooting when the reboot must be confirmed by adding an annotation to the node.
+This function prevents a node from rebooting if it must be confirmed by adding an annotation to the node.

 Other Bash Booster functions used: